-187. As discussed in Chapter 1, Section 3.4.1, AdVs can infect a broad range of hosts.
-However, as E1 and E3 regions are exclusive to mastedonoviruses (Section 3.1, Chapter 1), complementation is only possible if the co-infection involves the GMO and another mammalian AdV.
-Although there is no report of adenoviral infection in Tasmanian devils, it is plausible that devils could be susceptible to an infection with a non-human adenoviral strain.
+192. As discussed in Chapter 1, Section 3.5, AdVs can infect a broad range of hosts.
+However, as E1 and E3 regions are exclusive to mastadenoviruses (Chapter 1, Section 3.1), complementation is only possible if the co-infection involves the GMO and another mammalian AdV.
+As discussed in Chapter 1, Section 3.5, domestic and wild animals can act as a reservoir of mastadenoviruses and/or carry HAdVs in their faeces.
+As per Risk Scenario 2, GMO-inoculated devils would be housed in open air enclosures and small animals entering the enclosures could result in exposure of the devils to other adenoviruses.
+Although, there is no report of adenoviral infection in Tasmanian devils, it is plausible that devils could be susceptible to an adenoviral infection.
 Administration of the GMO via DIOC or injection into an oral tumour could result in the presence of the GMO in areas vulnerable to AdV infections (e.g. oral mucosa and gastrointestinal tissue).
 However, the likelihood of both GMO and another AdV co-infecting the same cell at the same time is low.

-188. As per Risk Scenario 2, it is unlikely that an animal other than the devils would be exposed to the GMO shed in the faeces or oral fluids of vaccinated/treated animals.
+193. As per Risk Scenario 2, it is unlikely that an animal other than the devils would be exposed to the GMO shed in the faeces or oral fluids of vaccinated/treated animals.
 If an animal ingests water, food or soil that has been contaminated with the GMO, it could transduce cells of the oral mucosa and/or gastrointestinal tissue.
-If the animal is infected with another mastedonovirus at the time of exposure or acquires an AdV infection while the GMO is present, it could result in co-infection.
+If the animal is infected with another mastadenovirus at the time of exposure or acquires an AdV infection while the GMO is present, it could result in co-infection.
 In the event of an exposure, the dose of GMO transferred to an animal other than the vaccinated devil is expected to be low.
 Therefore, it is highly unlikely that both the GMO and the AdV would co-infect the same cell at the same time to allow complementation.

-189. In the unlikely event of co-infection occuring in the same cell, the E1 and E3 regions provided in trans could lead to replication of the GMO, resulting in subsequent transduction of neighbouring cells.
+194. In the unlikely event of co-infection occurring in the same cell, the E1 and E3 regions provided in trans could lead to replication of the GMO, resulting in subsequent transduction of neighbouring cells.
 However, as HAdVs have restricted ability to replicate in animals (Section 4.5, Chapter 1), the GMO is not expected to replicate in animal cells even if the E1 region is provided in trans.
 Further, the vaccine was designed to trigger an immune response in the host.
 GMO-transduced cells expressing the vaccine antigens are expected to be cleared by the host immune system and the GMO destroyed.
 Therefore, it is highly unlikely that complementation of the GMO in animal cells would result in viral replication and increased harm to the devil or other animals.